Suffolk County Traffic Court

 Look at Section B in the middle right of your uniform traffic ticket.
 (It is the same section on any Suffolk County traffic tickets).
 Check “Yes” under where it asks “Do you request a supporting deposition?”
 Next, check one of the three bubbles above your signature.
 Sign the ticket, write your address, and mail it back to the court as soon as possible.

-Winit is neither an "attorney referral service" nor a law firm.
-As such, your communications with Winit do not constitute legal advice and are not privileged communications.
-Winit does not endorse or recommend any lawyer or law firm.
-Winit's proprietary platform is designed to enable both attorneys and users to conveniently manage traffic tickets.
-Each attorney-client relationship between you and an attorney is formed solely at the time when you formally engage an attorney featured on the Winit platform.
+WinIt is neither an "attorney referral service" nor a law firm.
+As such, your communications with WinIt do not constitute legal advice and are not privileged communications.
+WinIt does not endorse or recommend any lawyer or law firm.
+WinIt`s proprietary platform is designed to enable both attorneys and users to conveniently manage traffic tickets.
+Each attorney-client relationship between you and an attorney is formed solely at the time when you formally engage an attorney featured on the WinIt platform.
 Prior results do not guarantee a similar outcome.
-Use of our platform is strictly governed by our Terms of Use and Privacy Policy.
+Use of our platform is strictly governed by our Terms of Service and Privacy Policy.